aashish2604/parsed_readmore/README.md

 ``` -->

-## Usage
+# Usage

 ### For detailed implementation refer to the example

-The code below will implement all features of the widget with the default values :
+The code below will implement all features of the widget with the default values which are :
 * trimMode = TrimMode.length
 * delimiter = ' ...'
 * trimLength = 240